Register as a Network Service Provider (NSP) in the NEM

 Participants who are already registered as a transmission NSP and wish to classify a dedicated connection asset should visit the Classifying a Dedicated Connection Asset page.
 Similarly, current participants who are already registered as an NSP in the NEM and wish to change their scheduled bid and valuation data should visit the Changing Scheduled Bid, Valuation Data and Offer Valuation Data page.

-These are the forms and documents needed to register as an NSP.
+These are the documents needed for registration.

 Local black system procedures